basf/mlipx/README.md

 > [!NOTE]
 > `mlipx` leverages [ASE](https://wiki.fysik.dtu.dk/ase/index.html),
-> meaning any ASE-compatible calculator for your MLIP will seamlessly integrate
+> meaning any ASE-compatible calculator for your MLIP can be used.
-> with `mlipx`.

 ```python
 import mlipx